ccnswap/assets/README.md

         name: name of the token

-        type: such as ERC20, BEP2, BEP20, TRC20, TRC10, ...
+        type: such as CRC20, ERC20, BEP2, BEP20, TRC20, TRC10, ...

         symbol: the token symbol

-        decimals: number of decimal digits used in the amounts (e.g. 18 for ETH)
+        decimals: number of decimal digits used in the amounts (e.g. 18 for CCN)

         description: a few sentence summary of the token/project